j-jaros/url-shortener/readme.md

 mysql -u root -p shortener < shortener.sql
 ```

+>[!IMPORTANT]
+> I base this example on a server purchased on mikr.us.
+Mikr.us does not provide public IPv4 addresses, so I have to use
+> solutions that will allow me to redirect IPv6 communication to IPv4!
+Points 7 & 8 are not required if you have
+> public IPv4 or host it on your local network with IPv4 addressing

 **7. Add DNS records in Cloudflare**
 1. Login into your [cloudflare](https://dash.cloudflare.com/login) dashboard.
 2. Click on the domain for which you want to update the records
 3. Go to `DNS` tab
 4. Press `Add record`
 5. Set type to `AAAA` (IPv6)
-6. In `name`, enter the subdomain from which you want to connect to the Shortener URL (or use @ to select the main domain)
+6. In `name`, enter the subdomain from which you want to connect to the URL Shortener (or use @ to select the main domain)
 7. In `IPv6 address` enter the ipv6 address of your server
 8. Press `Save`

 **8. Install and configure proxy server**
->[!IMPORTANT]
-> I base this example on a server purchased on mikr.us.
-Mikr.us does not provide public IPv4 addresses, so I have to use
-> an application that will allow me to redirect IPv6 communication to IPv4!
-This point is not required if you have
-> public
-> IPv4 or host it on your local network with IPv4 addressing

 Install nginx